 The London Russell found in 1966 was well and truly ‘Swinging’ according to the popular press.
-England had just won the World Cup, The Beatles were expanding musical boundaries fuelled by the drug of the moment, LSD, Twiggy’s face was plastered on magazine covers and mini-skirts were shrinking by the day.
-Russell threw himself into the scene, gravitating to hip clubs such as the Flamingo, Tiles, Whiskey A-Go-Go and a new psychedelic hippy hang out in Tottenham Court Road called UFO.
-The doorman was a fire brand called Mick Farren who was a pivotal character in an underground movement that had been gradually bubbling to the surface in the Ladbroke Grove, Holland Park and Notting Hill Gate areas of London.
+England had just won the World Cup, The Beatles were expanding musical boundaries fuelled by the drug of the moment, LSD, Twiggy’s face was plastered all over magazine covers and mini-skirts were shrinking by the day.
+Russell threw himself into the scene, gravitating to hip clubs such as the Flamingo, Tiles and a new psychedelic hippy hang out in Tottenham Court Road called UFO.
+The doorman, Mick Farren, was a pivotal character in an underground movement that had been gradually bubbling to the surface in the Ladbroke Grove, Holland Park and Notting Hill Gate areas of London.
 Long before the hippies moved in, the cheap rents of bedsit land attracted beatniks, bohemians, writers, free thinkers and immigrants, particularly West Indians, but by 1966 their ranks had swelled to include freaks, anarchists, musicians, long-haired rabble-rousers and various movers and shakers.
 For a short time in the late sixties the counterculture blossomed with its own socio-politically motivated press, International Times and OZ, a unique style of psychedelic art epitomised by Martin Sharp, Peter Blake, Nigel Waymouth and Michael English and a soundtrack provided by Hawkwind, the Edgar Broughton Band, High Tide and Quintessence.